GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

         END APPLICATION mysql_to_spanner_initial_load;

-1. Log in to Striim web UI.
-If needed, visit [deployment manager page](https://console.cloud.google.com/dm/deployments) to access Striim URL and credentials.
+1. Go to the Striim web interface and log in.

+    If needed, go to the [Deployment Manager page](https://console.cloud.google.com/dm/deployments) to get the URL for the Striim web interface and credentials.

-1. After login click `☰` menu on top left and select `Apps`.
-Click on `+ Add App` (on top right).
+1. Click the **☰** menu in the upper left and select **Apps**.
+1. Click **+ Add App** in the upper right.
-1. Click import existing app and choose the mysql_to_spanner_initial_load.tql created in step 1.
-And click import.
+1. Click **Import existing app**, choose the `mysql_to_spanner_initial_load.tql` file, and click **Import**.
-1. In the workflow, replace _Primary_IP_ with Cloud SQL for MySQL’s IP address.
-Click on mysql_dbreader adaptor and replace the Primary_IP in the Connection URL field (screenshot below).
-And click save.
+1. Click the `mysql_dbreader` adaptor and replace `Primary_IP` in the **Connection URL** field with the Cloud SQL for MySQL IP address.

-    You can get the MySQL IP address in the Cloud Console or by running the following command:

-        gcloud sql instances list --filter=name=mysql-57

     ![initial load](https://storage.googleapis.com/gcp-community/tutorials/db-migration-spanner-handle-increasing-pks/4_striim_initial_load.png)

+1. Click save.

-1. Deploy the application using defaults: Created > Deploy App > Deploy.
+1. Deploy the application using default values: Choose **Created > Deploy App > Deploy**.

     ![initial load deploy](5_striim_deploy.png)

-1. Start the application: Deployed > Start App.
+1. Start the application: Choose **Deployed > Start App**.

-1. You should see rows being replicated through Striim and inserted to Cloud Spanner.
+    You should see rows being replicated through Striim and inserted to Cloud Spanner.

-1. On Cloud Spanner UI verify that rows have been written with bit reversed id values.
+1. In Cloud Spanner, verify that rows have been written with bit-reversed ID values.

     ![initial complete](https://storage.googleapis.com/gcp-community/tutorials/db-migration-spanner-handle-increasing-pks/6_spanner_il_complete.png)